4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Coconut Tree Hill

-One of the most Instagrammed spots in Mirissa is Coconut Tree hill.
-When you look up from the small bay beneath it, you can see people queuing up to get their shot.
+One of the most Instagrammed spots in Mirissa is Coconut Tree Hill.
+Looking up from the small bay beneath it, you can see people queuing up to get their shot.

 Beat the crowds by arriving at dawn and getting your Insta-worthy snaps of the pretty views.

-You can find the location of Coconut tree hill on Google Maps, or ask any of the locals.
-If you aren’t much of an Instagrammer it’s still a picturesque place to come to watch the sunset.
+Coconut Tree Hill’s location can be found on Google Maps or by asking any of the locals.
+Even if you aren’t much of an Instagrammer, it’s still a picturesque place to come to watch the sunset.

 Sri Lanka itinerary | 4 week travel guide